Uncommon Etiology of ST-elevation Myocardial Infarction: Behçet's Disease-Induced Coronary Aneurysm

 A 33-year-old man with Behçet's disease (BD) presented with new retrosternal chest pain and was transferred for primary percutaneous coronary intervention (PCI) due to inferior ST-segment elevation myocardial infarction.
 Coronary angiography showed aneurysmal dilation of the left coronary system and ectasia of the right coronary artery (RCA), which had a high thrombus burden and slow flow.

-Thrombus aspiration was performed with an Export Advance catheter (Medtronic), and a long red thrombus was removed.
+Thrombus aspiration was performed with an Export Advance aspiration catheter (Medtronic), and a long red thrombus was removed.
 Intracoronary tirofiban was administered from the aspiration catheter, but no stent was placed due to the patient’s age, aneurysmatic arteries, and a potential relationship with BD.
 In the cardiac intensive care unit, intravenous tirofiban and a heparin drip were used to achieve a target activated clotting time of 250 seconds.
 Rheumatology consultation confirmed active BD, leading to high-dose pulse steroids and cyclophosphamide treatment.

 The patient was closely monitored for 2 weeks and received triple therapy with aspirin, clopidogrel, and apixaban for 1 month.
-Follow-up angiography at the third month showed regression of his RCA ectasia with distal Thrombus In Myocardial Infarction-3 flow.
+Follow-up angiography at the third month showed regression of his RCA ectasia with distal Thrombus in Myocardial Infarction-3 flow.
 Echocardiography demonstrated a left ventricular ejection fraction of 60%, and the patient has reported no symptoms since the event.

-There is limited evidence on treating coronary involvement in BD.1-2 Although antithrombotic therapy duration is debated, glucocorticoids and immunosuppressants are the cornerstone for the treatment.2 Vasculitis should be considered in young patients with coronary aneurysm.
+There is limited evidence on treating coronary involvement in BD.1-2 Although antithrombotic therapy duration is debated, glucocorticoids and immunosuppressants are the cornerstone for treatment.2 Vasculitis should be considered in young patients with a coronary aneurysm.
 PCI should be reserved in the inactive disease phase because of the risk of stent/vessel mismatch, vessel overstretching, and coronary dissection risk, unless in cases of high-risk features such as hemodynamic instability.2-3

 Affiliations and Disclosures